Birds of North Carolina:

 Piedmont Winter resident, with little migratory movements.
 Uncommon to fairly common, though local, in the western half of the region; rare to uncommon, and local, in the eastern half; least numerous in the southeastern part of the province, where probably absent in many areas.
 Mainly early or mid-Oct to early May.
 Unusual was an adult at Lake Wheeler (Wake) on 19 Jun 1969.
 An adult "Gambel's" was mist-netted in Randolph on 17 Oct 2015.
 Peak counts:

 Mountains Winter resident, with little migratory movements.
 Uncommon to fairly common in lower elevations (below 3,000 feet), especially in broad valleys; uncommon and local in middle elevations, to perhaps 4,000 feet, and rare at higher elevations.
 Mainly early or mid-Oct to early May.
+An adult photographed on 14 Jul 2024 in Weaverville (Buncombe) was out of season.
 Peak counts: 300, Piney Creek (Alleghany), from 8-15 Mar 1998; 150, Henderson, 29 Dec 2013.
 An immature female of the "Gambel's" race was collected in the Mills River Valley on 31 Oct 1932, for the first state record for this subspecies.

 Finding Tips It is not hard to find at a few localized places in the state in winter, such as along Leggett Road in Edgecombe, and in some montane valleys such as the Mills River area in Henderson.